 The Baker Institute is ranked consistently as a leading global think tank.
 Our location and Rice University affiliation provide a strong comparative advantage, and we further integrated with Rice's faculty by inviting professors in areas such as science, economics and the humanities to join the institute as Baker Institute Rice scholars.

-At the dawn of our third decade, we have expanded on the achievements of the past 20 years by creating three research centers to address key issue areas:
+At the dawn of our third decade, we have expanded on the achievements of the past 20 years by creating five research centers to address key issue areas:

 - The Center for Energy Studies, led by Kenneth B. Medlock III, Ph.D., encompasses a team of fellows, scholars and researchers that analyzes policy issues related to oil and gas, electricity, environmental regulation and geopolitics.